-You can now have full control over your students’ iOS 9.3+ device screens.
-With iOs Screen Layout, you can determine the layout of students’ docks and home screens.
+You can now have full control over your students’ supervised iOS 9.3+ and tvOS 11 device screens.
+With iOS Screen Layout, you can determine the layout of students’ docks and home screens.
 This includes the exact location of all app icons, folders, and pages.

 Note: Layouts are created at the top organization level.
 Then at the school and group levels, admins can apply the appropriate layout (e.g., high school or kindergarten).
 See videos below for how to create and apply screen layouts.